-The Professional Team assists the modeling organization in preparing for the on-site review, by providing to SBA staff a detailed pre-visit letter (to be sent to the modeling organization) outlining specific issues to be addressed by the modeling organization unique to the model submission.
-The Professional Team makes every effort to identify substantial issues with the model or submission to allow the modeling organization adequate time to prepare for the on-site review.
+The Professional Team assists the modeling organization in preparing for the on-site review, by providing to SBA staff a detailed pre-visit letter (to be sent to the modeling organization) outlining specific issues to be addressed by the modeling organization unique to the hurricane model submission.
+The Professional Team makes every effort to identify substantial issues with the hurricane model or the hurricane model submission to allow the modeling organization adequate time to prepare for the on-site review.
 As the Professional Team continues to prepare for the review, it may discover issues not originally covered in the pre-visit letter prior to the on-site review.
 Such issues will be introduced at the opening briefing of the on-site review.
-The discovery of errors in the model by the Professional Team is a possible outcome of the review.
-It is the responsibility of the modeling organization to assure the validity and correctness of the model.
+The discovery of errors in the hurricane model by the Professional Team is a possible outcome of the review.
+It is the responsibility of the modeling organization to assure the validity and correctness of the hurricane model.

 Telephone Conference Call: After the Commission has determined the modeling organization is ready to continue in the review process and prior to the on-site review, at the request of the Commission or the modeling organization, the SBA staff will arrange a telephone conference call between the modeling organization and the Professional Team or a subset of the Professional Team.
 The purpose of the call is to review the pre-visit letter, material, data files, and personnel that need to be on-site during the review.
 This does not preclude the Professional Team from asking for additional information during the on-site review that was not discussed during the conference call or included in the pre-visit letter.
 The call allows the modeling organization and the Professional Team the opportunity to clarify any concerns or to ask questions regarding the upcoming on-site review.
 This call is the only scheduled opportunity for the modeling organization to clarify any questions directly with the Professional Team prior to the on-site review.

 Scheduling: The SBA staff is responsible for scheduling on-site review dates.
 Each modeling organization will be notified at least two weeks prior to the scheduled review.
-The actual length of the review may vary depending on the preparedness of the modeling organization and the depth of the inquiry needed for the Professional Team to obtain an understanding of the model.
-The Commission expects new models under consideration to be well-prepared for a review by the Professional Team.
+The actual length of the review may vary depending on the preparedness of the modeling organization and the depth of the inquiry needed for the Professional Team to obtain an understanding of the hurricane model.
+The Commission expects hurricane models under consideration to be well-prepared for a review by the Professional Team.
 In particular, it is suggested that a modeling organization conduct a detailed self-audit to assure that it is ready for the Professional Team review.

 Presentation of Materials: The modeling organization shall have all necessary materials and data on-site for review.
-All material referenced in the submission as “will be shown to the Professional Team” and all material that the modeling organization intends to present to the Commission, including trade secret items, shall be presented to the Professional Team during the on-site review.
+All material referenced in the hurricane model submission as “will be shown to the Professional Team” and all material that the modeling organization intends to present to the Commission, including trade secret items, shall be presented to the Professional Team during the on-site review.

 The modeling organization shall provide upon arrival of the Professional Team, and before the review can officially commence, six printed copies of:

+The modeling organization’s presentations,

+The tables required in CI-1, Hurricane Model Documentation, Audit 6,

-All figures with scales for the x- and y-axes labeled that are not so labeled in the submission.
-The figures should be labeled with the same figure number as given in the submission,
+All figures with scales for the x- and y-axes labeled that are not so labeled in the hurricane model submission.
+The figures should be labeled with the same figure number as given in the hurricane model submission,

-Form V-3,
+Form V-3, Hurricane Mitigation Measures, Mean Damage Ratios and Hurricane Loss Costs (Trade Secret Item), and